-The Canon EOS 80D and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in February 2016 and August 2017.
+The Canon EOS 80D and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in February 2016 and August 2017.
 The 80D is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (80D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (80D) and a Four Thirds (E-M10 III) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (30 percent) than the Canon 80D.
 Moreover, the E-M10 III is substantially lighter (44 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (80D) and the Micro Four Thirds Lens Catalog (E-M10 III).
 Mirrorless cameras, such as the E-M10 III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.